Kristfur/battleships/README.md

         - colorama - Used to maked colored text in the terminal.
         - pyfiglet - Used to create the title text.

+- Heroku
+    - The game is hosted on the heroku platform

 # Deployment

 ## Version Control
-This program was pushed to GitHub to the remote repository '[battleships](https://github.com/Kristfur/battleships)'.
+This game was pushed to GitHub to the remote repository '[battleships](https://github.com/Kristfur/battleships)'.

 The following Git commands were used throughout development: